motif-project/motif-app-examples/README.md

         CDP cdp = new CDP(_BITCOIN_POD_MANAGER, _ORACLE);
 ```

-where `_BITCOIN_POD_MANAGER` is the address of the Bitcoin Pod Manager contract you want to use and `_ORACLE` is the address of the Oracle contract.

 ### 3. Register App

-To register your application, you'll need to call the `registerApp` function with your app's address and metadata URI
+To register your application, you'll need to call the `registerApp` function with your app's address

 #### Parameters:
 - `appAddress`: The contract address of your application